 Female Reproductive System

-The vitellaria are well developed and extensive.
-They occupy the entire space between dorsal and ventral body surface and extend from anterior to the ovaries into the hind end of the body.
+The vitellaria are well developed and extensive; they extend from the level of the ovaries into the hind end of the body.

-The pigment cups contain a globular lens.
-The serial sections did not allow determination of the number of retinal cells.
+The eyes lack a lens.
+The material examined did not allow determination of the number of retinal cells.

-The type material was collected from coarse, broken shell at a depth of 24 m.
+The type specimens were collected from a dead crayfish at a depth of 3 m.